MilinkovicZ/MusicAlbum/README.md

 # MusicAlbum
-Application created using WPF and .NET Framework
+MVC Application created using WPF and .NET Framework